Samuel the Lamanite: Ministry

 After attempting to preach to the people in Zarahemla, and being rejected, he was told by revelation to return and prophesy to the people.
 He was not allowed into the city.
 In one of the more iconic stories of the Book of Mormon, he preached on the wall of the city, calling the people to repentance for their sins, prophesying about the impending advent of Jesus Christ in the Old World, and warning of the destruction of the Nephite nation.
 The people in the city tried to kill him by throwing stones and shooting arrows, but he was protected from harm by divine providence.

+Angered by his preaching, the Nephites of Zarahemla throw rocks at Samuel and try to kill him.
+When his sermon is finished, Samuel flees the land of the Nephites and returns to Lamanite territory where he ministers to his people and "was never heard of more among the Nephites".

 In popular media

 In 1997, Donny Osmond left his starring role in the tour of Joseph and the Amazing Technicolor Dreamcoat to play the role of Samuel the Lamanite in the Hill Cumorah Pageant.